Tipsheet

 Dynacons Systems & Solutions Ltd.

-Dynacons Systems has secured a ₹125.88 crore five-year AI and cloud infrastructure contract from Central Bank of India, its third major public-sector mandate following RBI and J&K Bank wins.
-The contract is 8.8% of FY26 revenue, adding to a ₹3,000 crore order book that already includes RBI and LIC.
-State-owned banks are clearly outsourcing their digital stack, and Dynacons has positioned itself as the preferred integrator.
+Dynacons Systems has landed a ₹125.88 crore AI and cloud infrastructure contract from Central Bank of India, its third major public-sector mandate following RBI and J&K Bank wins.
+The five-year deal adds to an order book that stood at ₹3,000 crore at the end of May, and for a company whose FY26 revenue was ₹1,424 crore, this single contract is nearly 9% of annual sales.
+State-owned banks are outsourcing AI stack buildout, and Dynacons is the go-to integrator.

 ₹125.88 cr